berhanez/alx-low_level_programming/0x12-singly_linked_lists/README.md

 * Task 3 - function that adds a new node at the end of a list_t list.
 * Task 4 - function that frees a list_t list.

+## Advanced Tasks
+* Task 100 - Print a sentence when main function is executed
+* Task 101 -  64-bit program in assembly that prints Hello, Holberton